 2011 Toyota Tacoma Performance

-An impressive automatic transmission and capable off-road handling help the Tacoma earn good reviews for its performance, but a rough suspension and merely adequate on-road handling keep it from being perfect.
-Most reviewers recommend that buyers with towing or hauling to do choose the V6 engine and automatic transmission.
+An impressive automatic transmission and capable off-road handling help the Tacoma earn good reviews for its performance, but a rough suspension and lackluster on-road handling keep it from being perfect.
+Most reviewers recommend that buyers with towing or hauling choose the V6 engine and automatic transmission.
 Off-road enthusiasts should find plenty to like about the Tacoma, while buyers who are new to the truck market may find the Tacoma's on-road ride a little rough.